phoenix-rtos/phoenix-rtos-doc/kernel/proc/README.md

 # Kernel - Processes and threads

-Process and thread abstractions are used to control program executions in Phoenix-RTOS.
+Process and thread abstractions are used to control the program execution in Phoenix-RTOS.

 ## Process